krakrukra/PocketAdmin/extra/payloads/KeyScreenSpyware/readme.md

 desktop, log keystrokes and then periodically send collected
 data back to a specified dropbox account.
 It is described in
 more detail in [this video](https://www.youtube.com/watch?v=pKTy7eIpTOI).
+**UPDATE:** due to dropbox changing their authentication method the
+procedure of configuring upload.ps1 will be somewhat different now

 After insertion, device will execute commands from **payload.txt**
 file.
 This will bring up windows runline dialog and use it to